capreolus-ir/capreolus/docs/quick.md

 # Getting Started

-- Requirements: Python 3.6+, a Python environment you can install packages in (e.g., `virtualenv`), and Java 11.
+- Requirements: Python 3.7+, a Python environment you can install packages in (e.g., a [Conda environment](https://gist.github.com/andrewyates/970c570411c4a36785f6c0e9362eb1eb)), and Java 11.
 See the [detailed installation instructions](installation) for help with these.
 - Install: `pip install capreolus`

 ```eval_rst